The Homeschool Hand Grenade

 4. Learning (the true kind) is not pleasure-less.

 Banish the notion.
 Adopt our family policy for going to parties with kids: “Leave while everyone is happy.”
 Let your son stop working the math problems while he is alert and proud of his work.
 Let your daughter stop her copywork after a carefully handwritten sentence, before she gets sloppy for an entire paragraph.
-Pleasure is the fruit of challenge and success, not struggle and stress.
+Joy is the fruit of challenge and success, not struggle and stress.

 Don’t wreck the peace!
 Opt for happiness and allow it to run its course.
 You can keep the happy going by enjoying it when it appears.